 That's where the similarities to Critical Miss end.

-In 2017, the series left the Escapist and set up it's own page.
-However once the The Escapist revived, they invited back the creators.
-But rather then continue with this series, they dropped it altogether and created a new comic called Critical Mix which uses characters from this series and places them in their own world.
-So for all intents and purposes, Erin Dies Alone is done.
+In 2017, the series left The Escapist and set up its own page.
+In 2018 the new management invited back the creators, but rather then continue with the series, they dropped it and created a new comic called Critical Mix which reuses characters from Erin Dies Alone and places them in their own world.
+For all intents and purposes, Erin Dies Alone is done.
+Critical Mix itself was cancelled in 2019.

 This webcomic provides examples of: